 Teltonika is a Lithuanian high-tech company group, founded in 1998.
 It covers a diverse range of industries, from vehicle telematics and industrial networking equipment to energy, telemedicine, and electronics assembly.
 It is a prominent European brand in the IoT market and one of the leading providers of IoT solutions for businesses worldwide.
 The 2Smart team is proud to cooperate with colleagues from Vilnius, and below, we share our experience in integrating Teltonika equipment with our software, namely the 2Smart Standalone open-source automation platform and the 2Smart Cloud mobile application.

-Teltonika produces network, telematics, and IoT equipment for professional use.
+Teltonika’s IoT solutions encompass a comprehensive range of network, telematics, and IoT equipment tailored for professional use.
 Such equipment includes universal sensors that allow monitoring of several parameters where they are installed.

 An example of such a universal sensor from Teltonika is the EYE Sensor, which operates autonomously, powered by a battery.
 EYE Sensor monitors air temperature and humidity, detects movement and magnetic field, and is equipped with an accelerometer.
 Such sensors are used by businesses in warehouses, landing stages, industrial and other premises, as well as during cargo transportation.
 They allow not only to control the conditions of storage and transportation of goods but also to track the presence of people in the area they cover.